tsabunkar/aws-developer-prep/ec2/lab.md

 -- Connection Method : A Standalone SSH Client

+- Putty Key Gen UI is avaliable in Windows, for Linux you need to use command in /bin/bash
+- ### Using Putty Key Gen UI in Windows OS
 - NOTE : PuttyKeyGen Converts .pem files to .ppk files [bcoz putty only understand ppk file]
 - PuttyKeyGen > Load (.pem) file [file you have donwloaded while creating keyPair]
 - Save Private Key